 How do you manage the emotional impact of getting laid off?

 Getting laid off or fired from your job is a tough challenge.
 You may feel angry and ashamed.
-Acknowledge those feelings, and remind yourself that millions of others are navigating this situation.
+Acknowledge those feelings, and remind yourself that millions of others have navigated this situation.
 You are not alone.
 Also, taking action can foster feelings of control and personal agency.
-Updating your resume, networking, reworking your budget, and engaging in self-care rituals (like exercise) may also be positive steps.
+Updating your resume, networking, reworking your budget, and engaging in self care rituals (like exercise) may also be positive steps.

 How do you recover after being laid off?